 Recent editorial writing

-THE LADY FROM THE SEA THEATRE REVIEW FOR DAILY SPECTACLE
+"JOHN" THEATRE REVIEW FOR THE DAILY SPECTACLE

 As with Baker’s Pulitzer Prize-winning The Flick, a not-insignificant portion of John’s three hour, twenty minute runtime features no dialogue.
 There is ample space given to characters moving quietly through the B&B’s open-plan living room/communal kitchen.
 There are the extended pauses that come as the recently acquainted cast around for topics of conversation, or as lovers quarrel, or when someone on the verge of epiphany takes a moment to adequately collect their thoughts before verbalising them.

 A city is constantly evolving.
 Walk through any in the UK and you’re basically walking through its history, the new built on top of the old.
 This is true even for modern “planned” cities like New York, which has had a particularly accelerated rate of tearing down the existing landscape and putting a shiny new face on it.
 In Tenements, Towers & Trash, Julia Wertz takes a chisel to those renovated storefronts, apartment buildings and subway stations, excavating the lost history of the Big Apple half-concealed beneath them.